-Canada Lands Company is a self-financing, federal Crown corporation that reports to the Parliament of Canada through the Minister of Public Services and Procurement and Accessibility.
+Canada Lands Company is a self-financing, federal Crown corporation that reports to the Parliament of Canada through the Minister of Public Services and Procurement.

 For more information about Canada Lands Company’s activities over the years, we encourage you to browse our success stories and view our annual reports archive.